On July 16, 2021, Tesla made the Full Self-Driving (FSD) feature available via a $199 monthly subscription.

 To understand Full Self-Driving, you first need to understand Autopilot.

-Autopilot is the now famous, also misleadingly-named, yet excellent standard feature available in all Tesla models.
+Autopilot is the now famous, also misleadingly-named, yet excellent standard feature available in all Tesla models — you don’t need to pay extra for it.

 It’s basically an intelligent cruise control that can automatically manage your car’s speed (based on the traffic), steering, and braking.

-In other words, on freeways and any street with clear lane dividers, the car basically drives itself until you change lanes or make a turn, which would automatically disengage Autopilot.
+In other words, on freeways and streets with clear lane dividers, the car drives itself until you change lanes, brake, or make a turn.
+Any of those actions will disengage Autopilot.

 I speak from the more-than-7,000-and-counting-high-way-miles personal experience with my 2021 Model Y Long Range.

-But if, for some reason, you want the car to really drive itself without you doing anything, you’d need the next level.
-This is where the so-called “Full Self-Driving” comes into play.
+But if for some reason, you want the car to drive itself — at a higher automation level, that is — without you doing anything, you’d need the next step up.
+That is where the so-called “Full Self-Driving” comes into play.
 Supposedly.

-Since first introduced in 2018, Full Self-Driving has been a promised-to-be-promising add-on feature that eventually makes the car autonomous.
+Since first introduced in 2015, Full Self-Driving has been a promised-to-be-promising add-on feature that eventually makes the car autonomous.
+Or at least that’s what Tesla wants you to think, judging from the feature’s name.

 When available, FSD blends with Autopilot in the form of a few extra checkboxes on the car’s touchscreen.